Blog

 Remote workers are flocking to coworking spaces in droves in search of a flexible office environment and a rich community of like-minded individuals.
 While they may not need a private office for the entire day, they certainly need a space to take a Zoom call or two.

-Phone booths are the perfect place to take a call in confidence, without disrupting others in the space.
-And considering how disruptive noise in a workplace can be, it makes sense to have dedicated quiet spaces for people to take phone calls.
+Phone booths are the perfect place for remote workers on Zoom to take a call in confidence, without disrupting others in the space.
+They’re a popular product for coworkers, and operators should capitalize on the demand.

 • Attract and retain members through a diversified offering

-• Support the mental health of those members needing a quiet space
+• Support the mental health of members needing a quiet space

-• Prevent frustration from other members being too noisy in the space
+• Prevent frustration from other members creating too much noise

 • Drive additional revenue